 MIT notifies all students that the following is Massachusetts' law on hazing.
-This is the verbatim text of the statute, as retrieved from the website of the Massachusetts Legislature in June 2014.
-If you have any questions about how this law applies to you or a club, team, or organization you are a part of, please contact the Office of Student Citizenship at (617) 258-8423 or firstname.lastname@example.org.
+If you have any questions about how this law applies to you or a club, team, or organization you are a part of, please contact the Office of Student Conduct and Community Standards at email@example.com.

-Section 18.
-Whoever knows that another person is the victim of hazing as defined in section seventeen and is at the scene of such crime shall, to the extent that such person can do so without danger or peril to himself or others, report such crime to an appropriate law enforcement official as soon as reasonably practicable.
+Whoever knows that another person is the victim of hazing as defined in section seventeen and is at the scene of such crime shall, to the extent that such a person can do so without danger or peril to himself or others, report such crime to an appropriate law enforcement official as soon as reasonably practicable.
 Whoever fails to report such crime shall be punished by a fine of not more than one thousand dollars.”
 M.G.L. c.
 269 Section 18.

 Each such group, team or organization shall distribute a copy of this section and sections seventeen and eighteen to each of its members, plebes, pledges or applicants for membership.
 It shall be the duty of each such group, team or organization, acting through its designated officer, to deliver annually, to the institution an attested acknowledgement stating that such group, team or organization has received a copy of this section and said sections seventeen and eighteen, that each of its members, plebes, pledges, or applicants has received a copy of sections seventeen and eighteen, and that such group, team or organization understands and agrees to comply with the provisions of this section and sections seventeen and eighteen.